-Over 600 life sciences companies employing more than 13,200 workers operate in Tampa and Hillsborough County.
+Over 3,000 life sciences and health care companies employing more than 62,100 workers operate in Tampa and Hillsborough County.
 Additionally, 14 percent of Florida’s biotech companies and 22 percent of the state’s pharmaceutical and medicine manufacturing workforce call the area home.

 Leading experts predict that over the next decade more than $1 trillion in health care spending will migrate to new players, new industry segments, and traditional companies that are delivering on value with an unrelenting focus on driving improved health outcomes and cost containment.

 Click here to view our Life Sciences Industry Overview

 Tampa and Hillsborough County are at the epicenter of medical innovation in a health care industry striving for transformation amid disruption.
 Revolutionary breakthroughs in research, simulation, and personalized medicine led by the work of both public institutions and private companies throughout Hillsborough County are changing the DNA of health care.